• Skip to Content

 First-Year Level

 Students should begin the Design Studies program with an introduction to design and first-year courses.
-Students should make an appointment with the program chair at the end of the first semester to determine course selection based on a chosen required minor, certificate or concentration area.
+Students should make an appointment with the program academic advisor at the end of the first semester to determine course selection based on a chosen required minor, certificate or concentration area.
 Design studies is an open-enrollment major for incoming freshmen.
 Students may also transfer into the major during either fall or spring semesters as long as they meet the minimum entry requirements.
 Transfer students must have an overall GPA of a 2.5, or department approval, to apply for acceptance into the Design Studies major.

 Second-, Third-, and Fourth-Year Levels